ageekinportland/titanium_documentation/source/en/orientation.md

 # Run-time Device Orientation Detection

-You can easily detect the current device orientation by checking value of the Ti.UI.orientation property.
+You can detect the current device orientation by checking value of the Ti.UI.orientation property.
-This value equals to one of the orientation constants defined under Ti.UI namespace:
+This value will match one of the orientation constants defined under the Ti.UI namespace:

 * Ti.UI.PORTRAIT
 * Ti.UI.UPSIDE_PORTRAIT
 * Ti.UI.LANDSCAPE_LEFT
 * Ti.UI.LANDSCAPE_RIGHT

-As you can see, there are two constants corresponding to landscape and portrait orientation, and we can write some functions to automatise our checks:
+An example use of this property might be to define helper functions to determine if the device is in a landscape or portrait orientation:

 <code class="javascript">
 	Ti.Gesture.isLandscape = function (orient) {